yogikortisa/nmap-service/README.md

 # Nmap-as-a-service
-Nmap service using Redis to implement a worker that waits for scanning jobs requested.
+Nmap service using Flask & Redis to implement a worker that waits for scanning jobs requested.

 # Installation
 ```shell